RPI-Subway-Challenge/subwayChallenge/README.md

 		* for release: cmake -Bbuild -DBoost_ROOT={YOUR BOOST ROOT DIRECTORY} -DCMAKE_BUILD_TYPE=Release
 	* Build: cmake --build build -j

 	* Note: -DBoost_ROOT is only required for the first time you configure, unless you delete the build folder.
+This argument is also not needed if Boost_ROOT is added to CMAKE_PREFIX_PATH or the environment variable.

 * Run:
 	* ./main data.txt lineData.txt